An Unfair Game:

-Primary (Rb,Tp,Ox,Js) which increase one base stat at the defecit of another.
+Primary gems (Rb,Tp,Ox,Js) which increase one base stat at the defecit of another.
 These are desinged to specialise your run into a tank, dps or glass cannon build.
 Rubies grant extra Health, at the loss of Speed.
 Topaz grants Apeed for Armor, Onyx grants Armor in place of Damage and Jasper gives Damage for Health.

-Secondary (Sp,Jd,Op,Am) which increase one bonus stat at the defecit of a base stat.
+Secondary gems (Sp,Jd,Op,Am) which increase one bonus stat at the defecit of a base stat.
 These are designed to add nuance to your run, secondary stats are much like the base stat they reduce but have vital differences.
-Sapphire, for example, grants Sheilding instead of Health, which cannot be healed in combat once lost and is ignored by armor pierce (granted by Opals), but is always full at the start of combat.
+Sapphire, for example, grants Sheilding instead of Health, which cannot be healed in combat once lost and is ignored by armor pierce (granted by Amethysts), but is always full at the start of combat.

 As for items, at the moment there are very few.
 The starting equipment, a longsword, crossbow and chestplate as well as a few obtainable through looting after combat or at springs.
 Your longsword and crossbow have the same base damage, the only difference is the longsword takes time to swing and resets instantly, while the crossbow fires instantly and takes time to reset.
 At each spring, you can refill your flask, which grants up to three Health when used.
 Your armor doesn't do much, as there currently aren't any other armors.